 35%

-We evaluate warmth at rest stops, warmth while moving at moderate pace, and thermal efficiency relative to fabric weight across a range of temperatures.
+We weigh reported warmth at rest stops, warmth while moving, and thermal efficiency relative to fabric weight across a range of temperatures.

 Breathability